Pedro Oldoni

-Pedro Henrique Oldoni do Nascimento (born 26 September 1985), known as Pedro Oldoni, is a Brazilian footballer who plays for Sertãozinho as a striker.
+Pedro Henrique Oldoni do Nascimento (born 26 September 1985), known as Pedro Oldoni, is a Brazilian former footballer who played for Sertãozinho as a striker.

 Club career

 Oldoni was born in Pato Branco, Paraná.
 He made his senior debuts with local Cianorte, before moving to state giants Atlético Paranaense in 2005.

 After failing to establish himself into the starting XI, Oldoni moved to La Liga side Real Valladolid on loan on 31 January 2009.
 He made his debut on 15 February, coming on as a late substitute in a 2–3 loss at UD Almería.
 He was sparingly used during the campaign, as the Castile and León side narrowly avoided relegation.

 On 27 July, Oldoni joined Atlético Mineiro also in a temporary deal.
 In January of the following year he changed teams and countries again, joining C.D.
 Nacional also in a loan deal.
 He returned to Furacão in August 2011, and spent almost a year nursing a knee injury.

 Oldoni returned to the fields only in the 2012 summer, and was assigned to Atlético's B-team.
 In January 2013 he moved to Vitória in a permanent deal, but left the club a year later, joining Turkish Süper Lig side Sivasspor.

 On 18 June 2014 Oldoni returned to Brazil, signing a short-term deal with Portuguesa.
 On 16 December, after appearing rarely, he joined Macaé Esporte, which had been recently promoted from Série C.